Strong $(\delta,n)$-complements for semi-stable morphisms: Applications

 where $\bar{\lambda}_i\in \overline{\Lambda}\subset \qq$.
 We conclude that $\overline{\Omega}\subset \qq$. \end{proof}

-\begin{proposition} Let $f: X \rar Z$ be a contraction between normal projective varieties.
-Let $D_1$ and $D_2$ be a Cartier divisor and a $\qq$-Cartier divisor on $Z$ respectively.
-Assume that $D_1 \sim_\qq D_2$ and that $f^*D_2$ is Cartier.
-Then, $D_2$ is a Cartier divisor. \end{proposition}
+\begin{proposition} Let $f \colon X \rar Z$ be a contraction between normal quasi-projective varieties.
+Let $D_1$ and $D_2$ be a Cartier divisor and a $\qq$-Cartier divisor on $Z$, respectively.
+Assume that $f^*D_1 \sim f^*D_2$.
+Then, $D_2$ is a Cartier divisor, and we have $D_1 \sim D_2$. \end{proposition}